rTeran9/hello-world/README.md

 # hello-world
-This is my first GitHub repository
+This is my first GitHub repository.

+It is incredible.